PerNilsson360/jstr/README.md

 ./make uninstall

-Note that install and unistall targets most likely needs to be prefixed with "sudo".
+Note that install and uninstall targets most likely needs to be prefixed with "sudo".

 ## Using binaries